Trading Concepts

 Step 2: Parameter Sweep

-What it does: Tests every combination of strategy settings (e.g., different moving average lengths) and ranks them by performance.
+What it does: Tests every combination of strategy settings (e.g., different grid spacings and anchor gaps) and ranks them by performance.

 Why it matters: The same strategy can be profitable with one set of parameters and unprofitable with another.
 A sweep finds the best settings systematically.